-- 5.4.6.1 Faculty Evaluation Report Part I A set of official documents providing complete and valid information, including: - a.
-For a faculty member preparing an annual evaluation: -NMU Faculty Evaluation Processing Form (see Appendix A of the Agreement) - -Faculty Information Report Basic Data Form (from Academic Affairs) -Letter of Appointment from the University b.
-For a faculty member applying for promotion and/or tenure: -NMU Faculty Evaluation: Promotion and/or Tenure Processing Form (see appendix A of the Agreement) -Faculty Information Report - Basic Data Form (from Academic Affairs) -Letter of Appointment from the University -where appropriate, a position description listing duties and responsibilities -where appropriate, documentation outlining any changes in duties and responsibilities -department bylaws -if any of the above are not available, or otherwise deserve some commentary, the faculty member should include a page with appropriate explanation
+A set of official documents providing complete and valid information, including:

+- a.
+For a faculty member preparing an annual evaluation: - -NMU Faculty Evaluation Processing Form (see Appendix A of the Agreement) - -faculty information page (Faculty Information Report Basic Data Form) - -Letter of Appointment from the University - b.
+For a faculty member applying for promotion and/or tenure: - -NMU Faculty Evaluation: Promotion and/or Tenure Processing Form (see appendix A of the Agreement) - -faculty information page (Faculty Information Report Basic Data Form) - -Letter of Appointment from the University - -where appropriate, a position description listing duties and responsibilities - -where appropriate, documentation outlining any changes in duties and responsibilities

--table of contents covering the narrative in Part II, the Appendix to Part II (see Section 5.4.6.2.5), and the Backup Materials to Part II (see Section 5.4.6.2.6).
+- -if any of the above are not available, or otherwise deserve some commentary, the faculty member should include a page with appropriate explanation - -table of contents covering the narrative in Part II, the Appendix to Part II (see Section 5.4.6.2.e), and the Backup Materials to Part II (see Section 5.4.6.2.f).